An abridged version of this article was published as a guest post for the Learning Scientists.

 Deductive reasoning is a “top-down” approach to learning, where the focus moves from the general to the specific.
 In the example above, students may be taught types of adaptations types of adaptations first, and then these “rules” are tested with particular examples (e.g. the photos of animal adaptations).

 Carl Rogers once wrote: “It seems to me that anything that can be taught to another is relatively inconsequential and has little or no significant influence on behaviour.
-I realize increasingly that I am only interested in learnings which significantly influence behaviour.”
+I realise increasingly that I am only interested in learnings which significantly influence behaviour.”

 It is worth noting that Rogers was a psychotherapist, and not a teacher.
 And it should also be borne in mind that significance is rather a subjective notion.
 Nevertheless, since almost all students ask the question “Why do I need to learn this?” at some point or other in their school career – understandably, some might say – the question of significance remains worthy of reflection.